PhilippVerpoort/piw/README.md

-# Potsdam Interactive Webapp (PIW) framework library
+# PIK Interactive Webapp (PIW) framework library

 ## Summary

 This Python package can be used to host interactive webapps that make research available in an interactive and reusable way.

+It is maintained and used at the [Potsdam Institute for Climate Impact Research](https://www.pik-potsdam.de/en), a German research institute conducting integrated research for global sustainability.

 ## How to use this library